-NYPD Members Charged In Alleged Prostitution, Gambling Ring Face Arraignment
+'Tarnished Shields': NYPD Members Charged In Alleged Prostitution, Gambling Ring Face Arraignment

-NEW YORK (CBSNewYork) – Seven members of the NYPD are expected to be arraigned Thursday on charges stemming from a prostitution and gambling ring, law enforcement sources told CBS2.
+NEW YORK (CBSNewYork) – Seven members of the NYPD appeared in court Thursday on charges stemming from a prostitution and gambling ring officials said.

 Sources said the Internal Affairs Bureau investigation began in 2015 following a tip from another officer.
 Since then, sources said investigators have collected thousands of hours of surveillance, including wiretaps, of the officers allegedly involved.